 Q: What are the different types of modems available?

-A: The different types of modems available include cable modems, DSL modems, fiber optic modems, wireless modems, and satellite modems.
+A: The different types of modems available include cable modems, DSL modems, fibre optic modems, wireless modems, and satellite modems.

 Q: What is a cable modem?